-We recorded a tax benefit of \$4.9 million, or an effective tax rate benefit of 8.5%, for the year ended December 31, 2014.
-The tax benefit for the year ended December 31, 2014 was primarily attributable to the amortization of our acquisition-related deferred tax liability and net income tax benefit from our foreign operations and release of valuation allowance on California deferred tax assets, as a result of the deferred tax liability related to its acquired intellectual property.
-We recorded tax expense of \$0.1 million for the year ended December 31, 2013.
+We recorded a tax benefit of \$1.5 million, or an effective tax rate benefit of 2.6%, for the year ended December 31, 2015.
+This tax benefit was primarily attributable to the amortization of our acquisition-related deferred tax liability, partially offset by net income tax expense from our foreign operations and unrecognized tax benefits.
+We recorded a tax benefit of \$4.9 million for the year ended December 31, 2014, which was primarily attributable to the amortization of our acquisition-related deferred tax liability and net income tax benefit from our foreign operations and release of valuation allowance on California deferred tax assets, as a result of the deferred tax liability related to its acquired intellectual property.

-Comparison of the Years Ended December 31, 2013 and December 31, 2012
+Comparison of the Years Ended December 31, 2014 and December 31, 2013